op-amp/python-cheatsheets/py-Basic.md

 2. `string.isalnum()` checks if the string is not empty and has only letters and numbers.
 3. `string.isdecimal()` checks if the string is not empty and has only numbers.
 4. `string.isspace()` checks if the string is not empty and has only whitespace.
+5. `string.isidentifier()` checks if the string is a valid identifier in Python.

 **Affix**